 The teaching, learning and sequencing of the curriculum follows:

-- History is taught as a half-termly or termly topic, focusing on knowledge and skills stated in the National Curriculum, to build an in-depth knowledge about a particular period in history, or understand how an aspect of life has changed through time
+- History is taught as a half-termly topic, focusing on knowledge and skills stated in the National Curriculum, to build an in-depth knowledge about a particular period in history, or understand how an aspect of life has changed through time.

 Our curriculum provides a coherent sequence of learning and coverage of the National Curriculum and key geographical skills needed for our learners to develop to their full potential.

-As a 'School of Culture, Creativity and Curiosity' we place an emphasis on providing, ‘real life’ experiences for all our children so they are able to develop their own historical skills.
-We therefore run visits to places of historical significance both locally, nationally and intertnationally.
+As a 'School of Culture, Creativity and Curiosity' we place an emphasis on providing ‘real life’ experiences for all our children, so they are able to enrich and enhance their learning experiences and develop their own historical skills.
+We therefore run visits to places of historical significance, both locally, nationally and internationally.